OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Rethinking Model Merging

 \subsection{Parameter Changes during Fine-tuning Matter}

 Model merging exhibits sensitivity to task vectors $\boldsymbol{\tau}_i$ (\ie, parameter changes between fine-tuned models and the base model).
-Several studies~\cite{ilharcoediting,yu2024language,li2025map} demonstrate that less intensive fine-tuning can yield superior merging performance, even when these models achieve lower accuracy on their respective tasks.
-In \cref{sec:rethinking}, we conduct experiments on the impact of fine-tuning steps on merging performance, and observe that performance tends to rise initially and then decline.
-This counter-intuitive finding suggests that higher-performing expert models do not necessarily produce better merging outcomes.
-Fine-tuned models tend to converge around the base model in parameter space~\cite{merlin2023happens,chung2024scaling}.
-When constructing our benchmark, we deliberately reduce parameter changes by lowering the learning rate while ensuring performance improvements on specific tasks.
+Several studies~\citep{yu2024language,li2025map} demonstrate that less intensive fine-tuning can yield superior merging performance, even when these models achieve lower accuracy on their respective tasks.
+In App.~\ref{sec:rethinking}, we conduct experiments on the impact of fine-tuning steps on merging performance, and observe that performance tends to rise initially and then decline.
+This counterintuitive finding suggests that higher-performing expert models do not necessarily produce better merging outcomes.
+Fine-tuned models tend to converge around the base model in parameter space~\citep{merlin2023happens,chung2024scaling}.
+When constructing our benchmark, we minimize parameter changes by adjusting the learning rate while maintaining performance improvements on specific tasks.
 We analyze the upper bound of the loss incurred by model merging: